 |GoSafe 2||$49.95/mo. plus $99.95 device fee||cellular||at home and away||For those that would like medical alert protection while both home and on the go.|

-- Philips Cares: Philips Lifeline products come with access to Philips Cares.
+- Lifeline Cares: Lifeline products come with access to Lifeline Cares.
 You are able to manage your information, payments, and maintenance from their online portal which also includes the ability to choose who–in addition to first responders–will be contacted in the event of an emergency.
-Philips Cares also has compatible mobile apps for iPhone and Android.
+Lifeline Cares also has compatible mobile apps for iPhone and Android.

 Some other similarities include:

-- GPS: Both Life Alert and Philips Lifeline offer options for on-the-go use that allow users to call for help when away from home using GPS technology to get help to their location no matter where the emergency occurs.
+- GPS: Both Life Alert and Philips Lifeline offer medical alerts with GPS for on-the-go use that allow users to call for help when away from home using GPS technology to get help to their location no matter where the emergency occurs.

-- Contracts: Life Alert requires a three-year contract while Philips Lifeline operates on a month-to-month basis.
+- Contracts: Life Alert requires a three-year contract while Lifeline operates on a month-to-month basis.

 Emergency Response & Call Centers